tomaszsmy/AngularAndSpring/README.md

-Empty angular and spring app in one project
+Angular and spring app in one project example